-A primary benefit of stratification is that it eliminates all the between strata variation in the survey estimates.
+A primary benefit of stratification is that it eliminates the between strata variation in the survey estimates.
 The ideal in stratification is to have homogeneity within strata and heterogeneity between strata for the characteristics of interest.
 To the degree to which that is achieved, stratification is a very powerful means of reducing the variance in the survey estimates.

 To carry out "optimal" stratification, one would want to form strata using detailed Census data on the characteristic of the population.
-Since the latest Census information available at the time of redesign of the sample was the from 2010 Census, it was decided to form strata instead based on deep geographical stratification.
+Since the latest Census information became available from the 2022 Census of Population and Housing, we made use of the Census information to form secondary strata.
+The 59 primary strata were sub-divided into 447 secondary strata based on the population characteristics collected during the 2022 Census of Population and Housing.
+The population characteristics used for secondary stratification can be summarized as: